Inventory Discrepancies in Apparel: The 8 Real Causes and How to Fix Each

 Finance closes the month with adjustments that finance does not fully love.
 The inventory valuation reconciles to the warehouse count, but the warehouse count itself was reconciled three days earlier and the activity since has produced new variances that will appear in next month’s close.

-The team treats all of this as overhead.
+From the go-lives I have run this year, the pattern is consistent: the team treats all of this as overhead.
 They develop institutional muscle for handling discrepancies.
 They become very good at recovery.
-The cost of the recovery work, in labor and customer impact, exceeds what consolidation would cost, but the consolidation never quite reaches the top of the priority list.
+The cost of the recovery work, in labor and customer impact, exceeds what consolidation would cost, but consolidation never quite reaches the top of the priority list.
+That is the trap.

-What are the eight causes of apparel inventory discrepancies?
+What are the eight real causes of apparel inventory discrepancies?

 1. Receiving errors